This is the second post in a three-part series on learning new skills to boost your business success.

 8: Get you a squad

-Upskilling through online courses can be a very lonely activity.
-Feelings of isolation can become deep set, leading you to become discouraged.
+Upskilling through online courses can be a very lonely activity, leading you to become discouraged.

 However, you are not alone.
 There are hundreds of thousands of people out there trying to better their businesses and lives just like you.

 Many course creators set up Facebook groups for their students.
 Join them!
 They are amazing communities of support and virtual pep rallies.